gscarlet22-design/mlb-scores-acap/README.md

 - Persist Final Score — keeps the final score on the display until midnight

 **Audio**
-- Notification Sound — plays on any score change
+- Notification Sound — plays on any score change (all device audio clips available)
 - Scoring Sound — plays specifically when your team scores
+- New clips uploaded to the device appear in the dropdown automatically
 - Test Sound button

 3. Click **Save Settings**